SpiderLabs/owasp-modsecurity-crs/README.md

 [![OWASP Flagship](https://img.shields.io/badge/owasp-flagship%20project-38a047.svg)](https://www.owasp.org/index.php/OWASP_Project_Inventory#tab=Flagship_Projects)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1390/badge)](https://bestpractices.coreinfrastructure.org/projects/1390)

+**CRS migrated to a new :house: !**

+The new repository for CRS resides at https://github.com/coreruleset/coreruleset.

+This repo will be maintained as a read-only archive for future reference.

 # OWASP ModSecurity Core Rule Set (CRS)

 The OWASP ModSecurity Core Rule Set (CRS) is a set of generic attack detection rules for use with ModSecurity or compatible web application firewalls.
 The CRS aims to protect web applications from a wide range of attacks, including the OWASP Top Ten, with a minimum of false alerts.